TACC/tissue-data-explorer/README.md

    docker image prune -a
    ```

-## Preparing assets for display on the website
+## Preparing images for display on the website
-See the `documentation` folder for more information about how to prepare optical clearing files and 3d model files for display on the website.
+See `scripts\image_prep.md` folder for more information about how to prepare images for display on the website.

 ## Log in credentials for configuration site
 The configuration app requires a file named `.env` in the root config app folder that contains the app secret and the credentials of authorized configuration portal users.
 See the file `.env.example` for file syntax and location.